A novel Boltzmann equation solver for calculation of dose and fluence spectra distributions for proton beam therapy: Introduction

-A different approach is developed in Burlacu \etal (2023, 2024).
+A different approach was developed in Burlacu et al.\cite{Bu23,Bu24}.
 Neither study describes a Boltzmann solver.
 The Boltzmann equation can be written in a number of differebnt forms.
 However, as a minimum, it must include the collision integral.
 In both papers, the collision integral is approximated by partial derivatives.
-This puts these algorithms in the same categoru as Fokker-Planck solvers.
+This puts these algorithms in the same category as Fokker-Planck solvers.
 Both studies solve equations for fluence, but neither reports validation data for fluence spectra.
-First, this is an importantand sensitive test, second, fluence spectra are needed for RBE calculations.
+This is an importantand sensitive test.
+The Fokker-Planck model fails it.
+It does not produce asymmetric fluence spectra of the shape shown ib Figs. 3-6.
 Nuclear reactions are not modelled.
-Without nuclear reactions, high accuracy is not achievable (Paganetti, 2002).
+Without nuclear reactions, high accuracy is not achievable \cite{Pa02}.

 In the present study we introduce a novel solver of an appropriate form of the Boltzmann transport equation, a deterministic Boltzmann solver (DBS).
 The solver is intended for treatment planning of proton beam therapy.
 Our implementation of the solver uses the same physical models as does the most rigorous Monte Carlo software.
 Thereby it achieves the same low level of systematic uncertainties.
 Our DBS does not involve random sampling.
 This eliminates statistical uncertainties.
 Hence, its overall uncertianties are lower than those of the best Monte Carlo software.
 For the same reason, our solver is orders of magnitude faster.
 Another advantage of our DBS is that it also calculates fluence spectra.
 They are intended for RBE calculations using either LET-based models or more sophisticated models.
 We report substantial data on the performance of our DBS for calculations in water.
-We compare our calculation results with Monte Carlo simulations performed with Geant4 software (Agostinelli \etal 2003, Allison \etal 2016).
+We compare our calculation results with Monte Carlo simulations performed with Geant4 software \cite{Ag03, Al16}.